cassandrandivhuwo/Bright-TV-Viewership/README.md

 ## Problem statement
 - The CEO wants to grow the company’s subscription base.
 I am tasked to analyse the 4 months historical data, in-order to understand Bright TV’s viewership trends.
-- The CEO wants to grow the company’s subscription base for this financial year.
-- I am tasked to analyse 4 months historical data consisting of user profiles and viewership, in-order to understand Bright TV’s viewership trends.

 ## Aim
 The aim of this project is to extract insights from the data and provide support to the Customer Value Management (CVM) team.